Date of Degree

 viii, 139 pages

 Copyright 2011 Joseph John Engler

 Engler, Joseph John.
-"Characterization of normality of chaotic systems including prediction and detection of anomalies." doctoral dissertation, University of Iowa, 2011.
+"Characterization of normality of chaotic systems including prediction and detection of anomalies."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.